inzilico/phase-01/README.md

 # Phasing of genotypes obtained by Next Generation Sequencing

 Phasing is the inference of haplotype phase from genotypes.
-The repository provides the scripts to automate the phasing with the use of several tools mentioned often in scientific literature.
+The repository provides the scripts to automate the phasing with the use of several tools described in scientific literature.

 ## Tools